There are an estimated 1.2 million Israeli children defined as 'at-risk'.

 Israel has the highest poverty rate of OECD countries which impacts adversely on young parents.

 This poverty rate is one of the largest gaps between rich and poor.
 This stark reality has led to one of Israel’s greatest social challenges being the high number of children at risk.
-There are an estimated 1.2 million children who are currently defined as “at risk”.

 The Need for Early Intervention